li-yingying/li-yingying.github.io/index.md

 ## About Me

 I am currently a postdoc affiliated with [ISE](https://ise.illinois.edu/) at the University of Illinois Urbana-Champaign (UIUC).
 I am fortunate to work with [Prof. Jeff Shamma](https://ise.illinois.edu/directory/profile/jshamm).
 Previously, I received my PhD in [Applied Math](https://www.seas.harvard.edu/applied-mathematics) at Harvard University in 2021, where I was fortunate to be advised by [Prof. Na Li](https://nali.seas.harvard.edu/).
 Besides, I received my master degree at Harvard and my bachelor degree at the University of Science and Technology of China (USTC), both in Applied Math.
+I also did a research intern at [MIT-IBM Watson AI Lab](https://mitibmwatsonailab.mit.edu/) working with [Subhro Das](https://researcher.watson.ibm.com/researcher/view.php?person=ibm-Subhro.Das) in the summer of 2020.

 My research lies in online optimal control, safe learning-based control,  online convex optimization, reinforcement learning, multi-armed bandit, decentralized control, and mechanism design, with applications in smart grids, smart cities, and robotics.